-I may not be able to offer you a crystal ball or a Delorean that can travel into the future.
-But by tracking these four metrics you can not only monitor reps’ activities, but the outcome of those activities.
-The result: intelligent revenue predictions that will impress any executive or board member.
+By tracking the following four outbound metrics with your sales tools, you can not only monitor reps’ activities, but actually see the outcome of those activities.
+The result: intelligent revenue predictions that will impress any executive or board member!

-Lots of sales managers are tracking how many dials their reps are making.
-But, as a data-driven sales manager, you know that activity isn’t always as important as efficiency.
+Many sales managers track how many dials their reps are making.
+But, activity isn’t always as important as efficiency.
 If you want to discover how efficient your reps are, start by tracking the percentage of dials that result in connections.
-This is your first step on the road to predicting how activities will influence outcomes.
-Once you notice a rep that isn’t efficiently connecting with prospects, take a deeper dive.
-Remember that time of day, voicemail skills and a rep’s dialing technology can all play a role in how many dials actually result in prospects picking up the phone.
+This is your first step to predict how activities influence outcomes.
+If you notice a particular rep isn’t efficiently connecting with prospects, take a deeper dive.
+Remember that time of day, voicemail skills and a rep’s dialing technology can all play a role in how many dials actually result in a connection over the phone.

-Another crucial outbound efficiency metric is dials to appointment ratio.
-You may have reps that are having more conversations each day than a bank teller.
-But an SDR is only successful if those conversations yield results.
-So if you have reps that are connecting with a lot of leads but not booking enough meetings, it’s important to drill down and listen to call recordings in order to identify ways that those reps can improve their pitch.
+Another crucial outbound efficiency metric is the dials-to-appointment ratio.
+Your reps could be having hundreds of conversations a day, but they are only successful if those conversations yield results.
+If you have reps that are connecting with a high number of leads but not booking meetings, drill down to their call recordings to identify ways they can improve their pitch.

-As far as I’m concerned, this is the golden metric for sales development teams.
-Knowing how many dials it takes a rep to create an opportunity gives deep insight into exactly how busy each rep needs to be to hit his or her numbers.
-It shows which SDRs are pulling their weight.
-It also helps you determine how many SDRs you need to hire to create an acceptable amount of opportunities for your account executives to work.
+This may very well be the golden metric for sales development teams.
+When you know how many dials it takes a rep to create an opportunity, you understand exactly how busy each rep has to be to hit his or her numbers.
+You can see exactly which SDRs are pulling their weight, as well as who needs to put in more effort.
+The dials-to-opportunity percentage also gives you an idea of how many SDRs you need to hire to create an acceptable amount of opportunities for your account executives.

-Here it is: the metric that offers full visibility into how your SDRs’ activities are impacting your bottom line.
-We were sure to offer our customers this vital metric, which empowers you gain a powerful birds-eye-view of how reps’ activities are impacting your bottom line.
-By tracking this metric, you can not only predict how many SDRs you need to hire, but also how many AE’s should be on-boarded as you scale your sales team.
+The dials-to-deal ratio offers full visibility into how your SDRs’ activities are impacting your bottom line.
+When you track this metric, you understand exactly how many dials it takes to create revenue.
+With this, you can not only predict how many SDRs you need to hire, but also how many AE’s are needed to scale your sales team.